Geomagnetic excursion: Substantial cosmic impact

-Richard A. Muller and Donald E. Morris suggest geomagnetic reversal due to very large impact event and following rapid climate change.
-The impact triggered a little ice age and change of water redistribution more to poles alters the rotation rate of crust and mantle.
-If the sea-level change is sufficiently large (>10 meters) and rapid (in a few hundred years), then the velocity shear in the liquid core disrupts the convective cells that drive the Earth's dynamo.
+Richard A. Muller and Donald E. Morris suggest some geomagnetic reversals may be caused by very large impact events and following rapid climate change.
+In this theory, the impact triggers a little ice age, and water redistribution toward the poles alters the rotation rate of crust and mantle.
+If the sea-level change is sufficiently large (>10 meters) and rapid (within a few hundred years), the velocity shear in the liquid core disrupts the convective cells that drive the Earth's dynamo.

 Effects

-Due to the weakening of the magnetic field, particularly during the transition period, greater amounts of radiation would be able to reach the Earth, increasing production of beryllium 10 and levels of carbon 14.
-However, it is likely that nothing serious would occur, as the human species has certainly lived through at least one such event; Homo erectus and possibly Homo heidelbergensis lived through the Brunhes–Matuyama reversal with no known ill effect, and excursions are shorter-lived and do not result in permanent changes to the magnetic field.
+Due to the weakening of the magnetic field, particularly during the transition period, more radiation would reach the Earth's surface, increasing production of beryllium 10 and levels of carbon 14.

-The major hazard to modern society is likely to be similar to those associated with geomagnetic storms, where satellites and power supplies may be damaged, although compass navigation would also be affected.
-Some forms of life that are thought to navigate based on magnetic fields may be disrupted, but again it is suggested that these species have survived excursions in the past.
+Homo erectus and possibly Homo heidelbergensis lived through the Brunhes–Matuyama reversal.
+A major hazard to modern society is likely to be similar to that of geomagnetic storms, where satellites and power supplies may be damaged, and compass navigation would also be affected.
+Some forms of life that are thought to navigate based on magnetic fields may be disrupted, but these species have also survived past excursions.